Tangkoko National Park & Nature Reserve In Manado, Sulawesi

 Citilink has connecting flights to this airport from Singapore, and there are now direct flights from Bali (DPS) and Makassar (UPG).

-Tangkoko National Reserve is in north Sulawesi, about 40 miles (60 km) east of Manado, but it takes about 1.5 to 2 hours to drive there because of the winding jungle roads.
+Tangkoko National Park is in north Sulawesi, about 40 miles (60 km) east of Manado, but it takes about 1.5 to 2 hours to drive there because of the winding jungle roads.

 The Road To Tangkoko

 The good news is that the drive to Tangkoko gives you some incredibly scenic views of jungles and volcanoes.

 Rows of palm trees cover the green hills, and the Mount Klabat and Mount Tangkoko volcanoes can be seen stretching up into the clouds.

 It was an epic Indonesian landscape that made the 2 hour drive seem to go by in just a few minutes.

 Drivers From Manado To Tangkoko